 Dry Beans

-- Increase seeding rates by 25% if using an airseeder to compensate for possible mechanical damage to seed.
+- Increase seeding rates by 25% if using an airseeder to compensate for possible mechanical damage to the seed.

 - Use belt conveyors.